VateRetro/EmergingCountryIndicator/README.md

 ## Overview

 This project aims to investigate the relationship between genetic variations and PTSD prevalence, as well as explore the impact of healthcare costs and ethnic fractionalization on PTSD.
 The analysis utilizes multiple datasets and employs data cleaning, transformation, and visualization techniques to derive insights.
+The ultimate aim of this project is to create a descriptive and predictive model for the development of PTSD.
+For a full project presentation please visit: https://docs.google.com/presentation/d/e/2PACX-1vQ2gcAm9AQUy83cOErSa0kt4HMHL2HEyXR7kCngY5GE3dee-vh5tTXXAwP0KqZ5GeTLPGLBymkkk_Yu/pub?start=false&loop=false&delayms=3000

 ## Project Proposal / Research Question